ronakupadhyaya/Horizons-week-05/README.md

 	}]
  }
  ```
+Above, `PERSON` refers to the User profile being rendered currently - this could be your currently logged-in user _or_ any other User on your site!
 You'll want to display all the information you have so far, including:

  * **Display Name** `{{user.displayName}}` _in the context object above_: show the name of a user currently being viewed